Setanna/emulate/_meta/Character Creation.md

 ### Picking Ability Scores
 The last choice is Ability Scores.
 Each Ability Score starts at 0 and can be increased or decreased as shown below.
+If any choice that has been chosen requires a stat to be a specific number or higher, that stat must be that number, or higher.

 | Ability Score | XP Difference | XP total |